 Here’s a table that lists the number of server locations and countries of both VPNs:

 Both VPNs have a large portion of their servers based in the US and Europe, and all of them are RAM-only.
-We found ExpressVPN’s quick connect feature to be faster than Surfshark’s which took some tries and even failed once.
+We discovered that ExpressVPN's and Surfshark's quick connect buttons connected to the faster servers without delay.

 Platforms, interface, and ease of use